shbz8888/Data_Pipeline_VMware/README.md

         jsonFile.close()

 ```
-* the code for extracting the text, extracting the image link, downloading the image, and saving these locally were split into individual methods in order to increase granularity for easier reading and debugging in line with good software engineering practice.
+* The code for extracting the text, extracting the image link, downloading the image, and saving these locally were **split into individual methods in order to increase granularity** for easier reading and debugging in line with good software engineering practice.
 This meant that each method only dealt with one concern.
 ```python
    def download_image(self,strID,final_image_link):
         os.makedirs('Images')